jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 >[!NOTE]
 >Importing Agruculture sector is a work in progress.
 If the Excel file format remains the same new sheets can be read and results extracted
 >to the output csv file.
-(Ideally, also Agriculture sector should have results in csv files as in the LULUCF sector).